Creating List of Network Hosts

 ARP requests are attempts to resolve a host's MAC address by its IP address.
 If the MAC address can be resolved, the Wizard will add the host to the list of search results.
 There is a chance that the program can find non-existing hosts.
 It happens because the address table in a switch can keep the old or reserved data.
 In such cases, clear the checkboxes next to the items in the results window.

-For all scanning methods you must set the Response timeout, which defines how long the wizard will wait for a response from the host being scanned.
+For all scanning methods you must set the Response timeout, which defines for how long the wizard should wait for a response from the host being scanned.

-The wizard can automatically find all servers, database servers in your network, obtain other useful information on found computers (OS type, comment, etc.).
+The wizard can automatically find all servers, database servers on your network, obtain other useful information on found computers (OS type, comment, etc.).
 For the purpose, you need to select the Get additional data on hosts via NetBIOS option.
 This function will work only if the NetBIOS protocol is allowed on your computer and in other computers in your network.
+If the NetBIOS protocol is disabled or not properly configured on your network, the program will not be able to get that additional data on hosts and can even hang for a while.

 After all the parameters have been set, the Wizard will continue the actual scanning of the network.
 To move on to the scanning step, click on the Next>> button.